DerGuru/The-Resonant/Chapters/P2-05 - Look out.md

 **Project my voice to both of them: Can you hear me?**

 Both heads snapped up.
 Milo mouthed a curse.
 Lina blinked, then whispered back into the empty air, “Yes.
-You sound—strange.
+You sound - strange.
 Like you’re speaking through glass.”
 She glanced at Jason again, startled.
 “But you didn’t even move your lips.”

 Jason grinned.
 “Good.
 Now switch with me.
 One at a time.”

 They traded places.
 First Milo, standing where Jason had been, murmured toward the wall.
 Lina’s eyes widened at the sound of his voice threading straight into her skull.
 Then Lina tried, and Milo laughed under his breath, delighted and unsettled at once.

 Lina spun toward the center and began humming, soft at first, then louder.
 Jason lifted his head, eyes bright.
-“I hear it—every note, clear as if you’re right here,” he said, tapping his temple.
+“I hear it - every note, clear as if you’re right here,” he said, tapping his temple.
 Milo clutched his stomach, laughing.
 “You’re telling me that got through too?”

 “Try it from over there,” Jason urged.
 Milo darted to the far corner, cupped his hand and whispered something low.
 Lina’s face flushed and she shot him a glare.
 Jason snorted, unable to hold back.
 “Yes, I heard that too.”